Scatterplot matrix of number of individuals in each compartment

 pairs(result)

-## Create a scatter plot that includes the S and I compartments in
+## Create a scatterplot matrix for the S and I compartments,